The3File/swallow/README.md

 ### terminals to swallow
-the script contains an internal list for `st`, `urxvt` and `kitty` but you can specify your own
+the script contains an internal list for `st`, `urxvt` and `kitty` but you can specify your own (*replaces defaults, case insensitive*)

 ``` bash
 # ~/.bash_profile